D

 works with the

-transport.
-In order to use SSE
+STDIO transport.
+In order to use SSE transport this server is

 not required.[!IMPORTANT] Both the Drupal module and this server are in active development.
 Use them at your own risk.